webix-hub/docs/data/datatable/subrows.md

 <img src="datatable/subrows.png">

 To add a subrow into Datatable, use the **subrow** property.
-As a parameter, it takes a template with the names of properties that should be set in the subrow with their values:
+As a parameter, it takes a template with the names of data properties that should be shown in the subrow:

 ~~~js
 {